Analysis | Manchin again becomes the center of attention on Biden’s infrastructure plan

 Biden has proposed an infrastructure package — using an expansive definition of infrastructure — that the White House says would cost $2.25 trillion.
 The money would be spent over eight years.
 To pay for it, the president has proposed raising taxes on corporations, though it would take 15 years of those tax increases to cover the cost.
 Coming soon is a second part of the package, focused on domestic issues and of a size rivaling the infrastructure portion, to be paid for through higher taxes on the wealthiest individuals.
 Eventually, the two pieces could end up as one big bill.

-As he did during the debate over Biden’s nearly $2 trillion covid relief and economic stimulus package, Manchin has put himself directly in the path of the passage of the new plan.
+As he did during the debate over Biden’s nearly $2 trillion coronavirus relief and economic stimulus package, Manchin has put himself directly in the path of the passage of the new plan.
 In a 50-50 Senate and thus with no votes to spare, any Democrat can do so.
-Other Democrats likely will have changes they would like to see as the package moves forward.
+Other Democrats will likely have changes they would like to see as the package moves forward.
 But Manchin is the one who has made himself the center of attention.

-The president has signaled its willingness to negotiate with Republicans and with Manchin.
+The president has signaled his willingness to negotiate with Republicans and with Manchin.
 If the stimulus bill is any guide, the president soon will begin to meet with moderates from both parties to explore whether there is common ground on a subject — rebuilding the nation’s aging infrastructure — that has long enjoyed at least rhetorical support across the ideological spectrum.

 Biden sat down with some Republicans at the beginning of the stimulus debate.
 The Republicans countered the president’s $1.9 trillion plan with a roughly $618 billion proposal.
 Biden concluded that he and the Republicans were far apart and didn’t believe that prolonged negotiations would change that.
-He moved on, corralled Democrats like Manchin by satisfying their concerns and pushed the bill through on a party-line vote under the terms allowed by reconciliation.
+He moved on, corralled Democrats such as Manchin by satisfying their concerns and pushed the bill through on a party-line vote under the terms allowed by reconciliation.
 That is the model that many Democrats hope will be used on infrastructure.

 Manchin is now very much on the minds of administration officials as they begin to develop their strategy to pass the infrastructure measure, with some discussions focused on what Manchin might want and how he might be accommodated.
 Substantively, he has not put down many markers, though he has said he could live with a 25 percent corporate tax rate, roughly in the middle of the current 21 percent rate and the 28 percent rate Biden has proposed.
 Right now, his is a process argument.
-But he likely will have more changes in the details of the plan as well and administration officials are prepared for that.
+But he will likely have more changes in the details of the plan, as well, and administration officials are prepared for that.

-Meanwhile, fellow Democrats are trying to understand what political considerations might be motivating Manchin, beyond his stated preference for bipartisanship, and how, ultimately, that will affect his decision making on infrastructure.
+Meanwhile, fellow Democrats are trying to understand what political considerations might be motivating Manchin, beyond his stated preference for bipartisanship, and how, ultimately, that will affect his decision-making on infrastructure.
 When he writes, as he did, “If I can’t go home and explain it, I can’t vote for it,” his colleagues note that there is much in the Biden plan that would be good for a state like West Virginia.

 Manchin is testing the patience of some Democrats, but many recognize this is part of the price of working in an evenly divided Senate and they are reluctant to criticize him openly.
 They know that there is probably no other Democrat who could win a Senate race in West Virginia and that home-state considerations are important.
 So Manchin has some maneuvering room to try to show that his approach can still work, but it is not unlimited.